 All of these elements can turn your journey into a full-time esports career.

-According to Animesh Agarwal, co-founder of S8UL Esports, to become a professional esports player, it is important to first complete your studies and have a career backup plan.
+S8UL co-founder Animesh Agarwal advises aspiring pros to finish their education first and keep a career backup esports entry is highly competitive.
 Entry into esports is at the top, as finding a competitive team is a big challenge in the first place.

 Despite the increase in esports studios in India, the availability of skilled professionals remains limited.
 Success in this field is achievable with a strong team and a well-conceived idea.